pulumi/pulumi-hugo/themes/default/content/blog/stack-init-teams-flag/index.md

 organization uses teams, you'll want to give your teammates access to the stack you created.

-Now, developers can assign team access during stack creation.
+With the release of Pulumi v3.59.0, developers can assign team access during stack creation.
 To do this, pass in the `--team` flag followed by the name of the team.
 For instance:
 `pulumi stack init --team Red`.
 This saves time by eliminating context switching, allowing users to stay on task.
 Previously, the only way to assign team access to